Rei-SwitchBot/faq/en-us/Curtain & Curtain 3.md

 Curtain Rod, 5Kg-8Kg

 4. If you are using the SwitchBot Curtain U Rail 2, please change the wheel into a more suitable one and see if the situation improves.

-If you are using the SwitchBot Curtain U Rail (the first generation) or need accessories separately, please log in to the SwitchBot app → Profile → Feedback and ask the support team for help.

 5. If you are using the SwitchBot Curtain Rod type, please check the following information to see if the problem is improved.